 There are twelve Chinese Zodiac: rat, ox, tiger, rabbit, dragon, snake, horse, sheep/goat, monkey, rooster, dog, and pig.
 Each of the Chinese Zodiac has five elements: wood, metal, water, fire, and earth.
 These Chinese Zodiacs and their elements take turns every year, hence, the same combination will only happen every 60 years.
-This year is the time for Pig with the element of Earth.
+This year is the time for Rat with the element of Metal.

 Imlek is the time for family gathering and wishes for a good health and prosperity.
 The Indonesian Chinese has a tradition to have a family dinner on the new year eve.
 Some continues the festive by praying in the temple.
 On the new year day, the younger family member visit their parents and elder to greet them and children usually get hongbao, a red envelope filled with money.
 It represents the blessings from the elder to the young.